 not replace other foods in a way that would put consumers at a nutritional disadvantage

-You have to submit a novel food application if you want to sell a novel food in a way that is not in the Union List.
+You have to submit a novel food application if you want to sell a novel food in a way that is not included in the Union list.

 Where data protection is triggered, for a period of five years the authorisation can only be used by the applicant.
 This would not prevent other applicants seeking their own separate authorisation.